-If I have an adopted home town, it is Windsor.
-I have family members who have lived there for 65 or so years — including some who still do.
+My adopted home town has always been Windsor.
+I have first cousins who were born there.
+My uncle owned a bar there for decades.
+I have a son who is a criminal lawyer in Windsor.
 And next to the thousand or so Ontario Hockey League games that I have watched in Sault Ste.
 Marie over the years, I have probably taken in a couple of hundred more in Windsor.

 Suffice to say that I have been a Windsor Spitfires follower for a long time, having watched so many Thursday night home games at rickety Windsor Arena, beginning with their OHL debut season of 1975-1976.